Doubly robust capture-recapture methods for estimating population size: Proofs of theorems and results

 \subsection{Two lists vs multiple lists}

 The data-set under consideration has $K$ lists.
 The proposed method focuses on the conditional independence assumption of two lists ($Y_1 \ind Y_2\mid \bX$).
-The question is whether to ignore the other $K-2$ lists (i.e. delete all rows that do not appear in either of list 1 and 2 but in one or more of the remaining lists), or to use them.
+The question is, when there are more than two lists, whether one should ignore the other $K-2$ lists (i.e. delete all rows that appear in neither list 1 nor list 2, but only in one or more of the remaining lists), or keep them.
 To answer this question, we evaluate the variance under these two cases.
 Below we present the variance of the estimated population size when $\psi$ is known.

 \begin{enumerate} \item \textbf{Only two lists used}\\ $\psi = \Pb(Y_1 \neq 0 \text{ or } Y_2 \neq 0)$.\\ $\gamma(\bx) = \Pb((Y_1, Y_2)\neq (0,0)\mid \bX = \bx)$.\\ \item \textbf{All lists used}\\ $\psi = \Pb(Y_1 \neq 0 \text{ or } Y_2 \neq 0 \text{ or } \dots Y_K \neq 0)$.\\ $\gamma(\bx) = \Pb( \bY\neq \bzero\mid \bX = \bx)$.\\ The $\psi$ and the $\gamma(\bx)$ for this case are larger than the ones for the two list case above. \end{enumerate}